Comment on the WBDG

 A. Types of Spaces

-Fundamental space types for elementary schools include, but are not limited to:
+Fundamental space types for secondary schools include, but are not limited to:

 • Administrative Offices